-8 Students With Different Reasons For Stricter Gun Laws
+Photo Essay: 8 Reasons Students Walked Out Over Gun Laws

 “I think that it’s been really normalized.
 There’s been so many [shootings] in just this year, and people have been kind of ignoring them so far.
 Then something really big like this happens.
 I think it’s really important that we show that the youth in the community are not going to ignore it any more.”

-Zachary Heffron, Nathan Hale High
+Zachary Heffron, Nathan Hale High School

 “I was looking at the Tinker v.
 Des Moines case, the student free speech Supreme Court Case in the ’60s, and one of the justices had said students should handle this at the ballot box.
 And immediately I thought, that doesn’t make sense, we can’t vote.
 And I think coming into today, I had that same feeling.
 We can’t vote, but we’re going to do everything we can to instigate change.
 And then I had a second thought: We will be voting soon.
 So far, I think we haven’t been answered to, as a generation, and that will come. ..
 All of these students will be voting in the next four years.
 We will be in the driver’s seat.”

-Scout Smissen, Roosevelt
+Scout Smissen, Roosevelt High School

 “A while ago, a friend of mine was telling me about it [the walkout], and I was feeling really passionate, and I got a group together of a couple rag-tag political justice people.
 I then found out that Gabe and our other friend Zach were getting involved at other schools, and we just combined together and created the best of all worlds.
 And it was really amazing.
 Every single one of us is affected by gun violence.
 And whether or not you’ve been personally touched by it, everybody knows somebody who’s been affected by it.
 And I think that’s the main reason we’re coming out today.
 Because knowing at least one person is too many.